keygen-sh/example-dart-cryptographic-license-files/README.md

 ```

 Then run the example program, where `-f` is the path to a license file,
-`-k` is your Ed25519 public key, and `-l` is a license key.
+`-p` is your Ed25519 public key, and `-k` is a license key.
 Feel free
 to use these example values:

 ```bash